cert-manager/website/content/docs/installation/best-practice.md

 By default the cert-manager webhook Deployment has 1 replica, but in production you should use 3 or more.
-If the cert-manager webhook is unavailable, all API operations on cert-manager custom resources will fail, and this will disrupt any software that creates, updates or deletes cert-manager custom resources, and it may cause other disruptions to your cluster.
+If the cert-manager webhook is unavailable, all API operations on cert-manager custom resources will fail, and this will disrupt any software that creates, updates or deletes cert-manager custom resources (including cert-manager itself), and it may cause other disruptions to your cluster.
 So it is *especially* important to keep at multiple replicas of the cert-manager webhook running at all times.